-One of the BaaS' most powerful features is the ability to perform SQL-style queries and full-text searches on data entities, as well as their properties.
+One of API BaaS' most powerful features is the ability to perform SQL-style queries and full-text searches on data entities, as well as their properties.
 This lets you quickly retrieve specific data entities based on multiple criteria, then utilize that data to power social features, target push notifications, perform user analysis, and more.

 Learn more about querying app data, see Data query overview.

 You can create relationships between data entities to help build features, improve user experience, and contextualize data.
 For example, you might associate a user with their devices to capture valuable geolocation data, create relationships between users to build social graphs, or implement popular features such as activity streams.

 To learn more about entity relationships, see Entity connections.